AgileRL/AgileRL/docs/tutorials/pettingzoo/dqn.rst

    .. literalinclude:: ../../../tutorials/PettingZoo/curriculums/connect_four/lesson3.yaml
       :language: yaml

 To implement our curriculum, we create a ``CurriculumEnv`` class that acts as a wrapper on top of our Connect Four environment and enables us to alter the reward to guide the training of our agent.
 This uses the configs that we set up to define the lesson.

 .. collapse:: CurriculumEnv
    :open:

    .. code-block:: python

+      import random
+      from typing import List, Tuple, Optional

+      from pettingzoo.parallel import ParallelEnv

+      from agilerl.components.data import Transition
+      from agilerl.components.replay_buffer import ReplayBuffer

       class CurriculumEnv:
          """Wrapper around environment to modify reward for curriculum learning.